SmartBear/readyapi4j/modules/cucumber/README.md

 To get this used during execution you will need to

 1. Compile the above into a jar file
-2. Include the jar file in the classpath for the TestServer Cucumber runner
+2. Include the jar file in the classpath for the Cucumber runner
 3. Add the containing package(s) of your StepDefs with the -g argument

 For example (line-breaks and comments added for readability):

 ```
-java -cp modules/samples/target/testserver-cucumber-samples-1.0.1-SNAPSHOT.jar: // the extension jar
+java -cp modules/samples/target/swagger-assert4j-cucumber-samples-1.0.0-SNAPSHOT.jar: // the extension jar
-   modules/runner/target/testserver-cucumber-runner-1.0.1-SNAPSHOT.jar          // the runner jar
+   modules/runner/target/swagger-assert4j-cucumber-runner-1.0.1-SNAPSHOT.jar          // the runner jar
    CucumberRunner                    // the runner class
    -g com.smartbear.samples.cucumber.extension                                  // the extension package
    modules/samples/src/test/resources/cucumber                                  // the features folder